threefoldfoundation/www_threefold_io/content/about/index.md

 ### **Supported by a global community**

-More than 2,000 individuals and organizations are now supporting the ThreeFold ecosystem,<br>by connecting capacity, deploying workloads, holding tokens, and a lot more.
+Thousands of individuals and organizations are now supporting the ThreeFold ecosystem,<br>by connecting capacity, deploying workloads, holding tokens, and a lot more.

 <br>